Documents Required for Your Child’s Aadhaar Application

 Step 2: Receiving The Aadhaar Letter: Once your child’s Aadhaar is successfully generated, a physical Aadhaar letter will be dispatched to your registered address via post.
 Keep a close watch on your mailbox for its arrival, as it is usually sent through ordinary postal service.

 Step 3: Correcting Any Errors: If you discover any errors on the Aadhaar letter or the e-Aadhaar once it arrives, do not panic.
 You can still get these corrected.
+You will need to visit an Aadhaar enrolment centre again to submit a correction request.

 Common Confusion: E-Aadhaar Validity

-Misconception: Some people believe that an e-Aadhaar downloaded from the UIDAI website is not as valid as the physical card received by post.
-Correction: According to UIDAI (2026), the e-Aadhaar is a digitally signed document and is legally as valid as the physical Aadhaar letter for all purposes.
+Some people believe that an e-Aadhaar downloaded from the UIDAI website is not as valid as the physical card received by post.
+According to UIDAI (2026), the e-Aadhaar is a digitally signed document and is legally as valid as the physical Aadhaar letter for all purposes.

 Important Tips for a Smooth Application